The ultimate guide to robots.txt

 crawl-delay: 10

 Do take care when using the crawl-delay directive.
 By setting a crawl delay of ten seconds, you only allow these search engines to access 8,640 pages a day.
-This might seem plenty for a small site, but it isn’t very much for large sites.
+This might seem plenty for a small site, but it isn’t much for large sites.
 On the other hand, if you get next to no traffic from these search engines, it might be a good way to save some bandwidth.

 The sitemap directive for XML Sitemaps

 Using the sitemap directive, you can tell search engines – Bing, Yandex, and Google – where to find your XML sitemap.
 You can, of course, submit your XML sitemaps to each search engine using their webmaster tools.
 We strongly recommend you do so because webmaster tools will give you a ton of information about your site.
-If you don’t want to do that, adding a sitemap line to your robots.txt is a good quick alternative.
+If you don’t want to do that, adding a sitemap line to your robots.txt is a quick alternative.
 Yoast SEO automatically adds a link to your sitemap if you let it generate a robots.txt file.
 On an existing robots.txt file, you can add the rule by hand via the file editor in the Tools section.

 Sitemap: https://www.example.com/my-sitemap.xml